stevenschwenke/ithubbs/README.md

 # ithubbs

+**This repository is archived.
+Visit https://github.com/stevenschwenke/ithubbs_frontend for the new frontend or https://github.com/stevenschwenke/ithubbs_backend for the new backend of IT Hub.**

 This repository contains all resources for [IT-Hub Braunschweig](http://ithubbs.de), a platform for the software developer community in Brunswick, Germany.

 This application was generated using JHipster 4.14.1, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.14.1](http://www.jhipster.tech/documentation-archive/v4.14.1).